PhilipJonasFranz/SnipsCompilerGen2/README.md

 All instructions do support the condition field.
 If you compile your assembly code with the Assembler mentioned up below you can be sure for it to work since the Assembler roughly implements the feature set of the Processor.

 ### XML-Parser
- Under src/REv/Modules/Tools/ you can also find a basic implementation of a XML-Parser, that converts a given .xml file to a tree structure.
+ Under `src/Util/XMLParser.java` you can also find a basic implementation of an [XML-Parser](src/Util/XMLParser.java), that converts a given .xml file to a tree structure.

 ### Utility
- Under src/REv/Modules/Tools/Util.java you can find some utility functions for binary arithmetic, as well as File-I/O and a method that sets up the Processor with a provided configuration file.
+ Under `src/REv/Modules/Tools/Util.java` you can find some [Utility Functions](src/REv/Modules/Tools/Util.java) for binary arithmetic, as well as File-I/O and a method that sets up the Processor with a provided configuration file.
 This is used by the TestDriver.java to set up the runtime environment.

 ## License & Copyright
  © Philip Jonas Franz